jonkalev/blog/_posts/2021-07-19-Buck Turner.md

 <p><i>“ I got lured into leaving once, a big city job ruined my mind.
 I spent about a week there then skedaddled right back home.”
 There is something about the woods these big pine forests and swamps.
 Once you stay in em a while they're home and keep calling you back”.</i>

 Buck is 86 and still kicking a daylight to dark worker.
+He told me the only business training he needed was two thing; when he went on a client's land to cut timber he acted like it was his mothers and treat it that way.
+Second thing is dont burn daylight, be in the woods ready when it gets light.